Revealing the true costs of bulk nitrogen supply

 Some hidden costs are circumstantial but still common, regardless of whether your bulk nitrogen is being supplied via gas cylinders, liquid microbulk tanks /dewars or large liquid bulk storage deliveries – so they should be considered no matter which of these methods are being used.

 Sometimes delivered goods just can’t be guaranteed to arrive on time.
 Bulk gas deliveries can be delayed for any number of reasons, such as a delivery driver being unavailable due to illness, a delivery truck breaking down or simply because you are the last facility in a long delivery run.
-A failed or delayed delivery can hit your operations at any time and could lead to a halt in production, the cost of which your business will have to absorb – this can also put significant strain on customer relations and promised goods delivered by deadlines.
+A failed or delayed delivery can hit your operations at any time and could lead to a halt in production, the cost of which your business will have to absorb – this can also put significant strain on customer relations if promised goods are not delivered by specified deadlines.

 It is very common for bulk nitrogen suppliers to tie customers into to multi-year contracts, some as long as 10 years!
 This prevents them from being able to switch to a better deal where a customer feels they are being overcharged or when more cost effective alternatives are available – thus missing out on any potential savings.